 Be honest with yourself

 Imagine your portfolio.
 Don't just think in percentages.
 Calculate in absolute figures what it means if your assets shrink.
 Maybe even by half.
-Do you still come up with the same result in your mind as when you opened your account?
+Do you still come up with the same result in your mind as when you first opened your account?

 If not, it might be worthwhile to reassess your risk tolerance.
 You will discover the link to do this on the Investment Mix page just below the risk indicator tool.
-After this, you can be sure that you are providing us with the right strategy.
+After doing so, you can be sure that you are providing us with the right strategy.
 We take care of the implementation accurately even in stormy times and keep your portfolio on course with constant proportion.

 An earlier version of this article was published on the 15.02.2018